 We seek to continually enhance the performance and features of Galleri.
 Commercial use and ongoing research programs provide valuable data that we believe can enhance test performance.
 Real-world evidence is already informing product improvements today.
 We will leverage even larger datasets to further develop our advanced machine learning algorithms.
 By further refining and selecting subsets of highly informative regions for cancer signal origin detection to reduce panel size, we could achieve deeper sequencing coverage and lower sequencing costs.
 We also aim to further improve the sensitivity of our tests by obtaining deeper sequencing coverage and a better understanding of noise and leveraging even larger datasets to further develop our advanced machine learning algorithms.
 We also continue to research and develop technologies that have the potential to complement methylation through orthogonal biological information, including additional analytes and biofluids such as proteins and urine.
-New products, including enhanced versions of current products, will require the completion of certain clinical development and regulatory activities, such as bridging studies to measure and evaluate concordance, performance and safety of a subsequent, enhanced version of our product versus the relevant existing product.
+New products, including enhanced versions of current products, will require the completion of certain clinical development and regulatory activities, such as non-inferiority studies using clinical study data and real world evidence data obtained through Galleri's current commercial use and bridging studies to measure and evaluate concordance, performance and safety of a subsequent, enhanced version of our product versus the relevant existing product.
 Any bridging study may use previously collected clinical study data and other samples, and will need to be agreed upon with regulatory authorities.
+If these efforts are unsuccessful or insufficient to facilitate the development and commercialization of enhanced versions of our existing products, we would be required to revert to the prior version and forego, or be delayed in, implementing any perceived or potential enhancements.
+We do not believe these efforts would impact our ability to continue to rely on previously-collected data generated from earlier versions of products or to continue to commercialize the current version of Galleri.
+See "Risk Factors-Risks Relating to Our Business and Industry-Our products or future products may not perform as expected, and the results of our clinical studies may not support the launch or use of our products or future products and may not comply with the requirements, or be replicated in later studies or in the post-market or real-world setting, required to support a commercial opportunity or for any necessary or desirable regulatory clearances, approvals, or certifications, or reimbursement or coverage.
+This could materially and adversely affect our business, financial condition, results of operations, and growth prospects" and "-We may be unable to develop and commercialize new products, including enhanced versions of current products, and enhanced versions may require non-inferiority studies and bridging studies with review and agreement from regulatory bodies prior to launch."